 Planting onions using seedlings is the only way to go in my humble opinion.
 Let’s talk about why!

-3 Onion Planting Options and why to choose seedlings
+3 Onion Planting Options and why to choo

 1. Planting onions by seeds